Xynash/Spectra/README.md

-  GitHub URL     ──────►   Reads the repo structure  ──────►  Interactive 4-tier map Click a node   ──────►   Explains that component   ──────►  Plain-English breakdown Your question  ──────►   Answers from the layout   ──────►  Where to look next You, confused  ──────►   Builds an onboarding plan ──────►  Step-by-step guide
+  GitHub URL     ──────►   Reads the repo structure  ──────►  Interactive 4-tier map Click a node   ──────►   Explains that component   ──────►  Plain-English breakdown Your question  ──────►   Reads real code, answers  ──────►  Grounded, specific answers You, confused  ──────►   Builds an onboarding plan ──────►  Step-by-step guide
 ```

 - **Architecture map:** root, domains, subsystems, entry points, revealed tier by tier.
 - **Node deep-dive:** what it does, why it exists, how it works, where to start, first contribution tip.
-- **Guide / Scope / Chat panels:** an onboarding roadmap, a big-picture summary, and a Q&A assistant called the Sentinel.
+- **Guide / Scope / Chat panels:** an onboarding roadmap, a big-picture summary, and a Q&A assistant called the Sentinel — who now actually reads your code before replying.

 No jargon.
 No digging.
 No asking a mentor for the fifth time.